ntustison/LAMNrFlows/Manuscript/abstract.md

 # Abstract {-}

+# Abstract {-}

-Normalizing flows provide exact-likelihood, bijective mappings between images and latents, making them highly suitable for multimodal representation learning.
-We introduce a general framework, Latent-Aligned Multiview Normalizing Flows, that learns per-level shared and private latent structure across modalities while retaining Glow-style, multiscale latent access for analysis and editing.
-Given subject-matched batches, we impose latent-alignment constraints (e.g., Pearson, Barlow Twins, VICReg, InfoNCE, HSIC) to learn shared multiscale latent spaces and optionally discover shared subspaces via CCA/HSIC screening.
-On top of maximum-likelihood training, we provide a conditional Gaussian inference framework that estimates per-level moments and yields closed-form posteriors over arbitrary subsets of latents.
-This enables principled cross-view imputation and, more generally, latent manipulations that preserve anatomy while modulating modality-specific contrast or confounders.
-A practical consequence is the construction of shared-latent images (SLIs), i.e., reconstructions in which private latents are replaced by their conditional means.
-This provides contrast-robust surrogates for downstream tasks such as cross-modal registration where transforms are estimated on SLIs and then applied to the original data.
-The same machinery supports synthesis, harmonization, uncertainty analysis, and interventional latent edits (i.e., model-based counterfactuals) within a single, exact, and interpretable model.
-We release open-source implementations and illustrate the framework on multimodal MRI cohorts, highlighting how latent alignment enables general-purpose reasoning and editing across views.
+Normalizing flows provide exact-likelihood, bijective mappings between data and latents, making them well suited to multiview representation learning across images and tabular imaging-derived phenotypes.
+We introduce Latent-Aligned Multiview Normalizing Flows, a framework that learns per-view shared and private latent structure while supporting precise analysis and editing.
+For image views we retain Glow-style, multiscale latent access; for tabular views we employ per-view flows with the same alignment machinery.
+Using subject-matched batches, we impose latent-alignment constraints (e.g., Pearson, Barlow Twins, VICReg, InfoNCE, HSIC) and optionally use CCA (linear) or HSIC (kernel) to identify per-level latent directions that are statistically shared across views, restricting alignment to those coordinates.
+On top of maximum-likelihood training, we add a conditional Gaussian layer that estimates per-level moments and yields closed-form posteriors over arbitrary subsets of latents.
+This enables principled cross-view imputation and, more generally, latent manipulations that preserve anatomy or identity while modulating modality or view-specific factors.
+For images, we construct shared-latent images (SLIs)—reconstructions in which private latents are replaced by their conditional means—providing contrast-robust surrogates for tasks such as cross-modal registration; transforms are estimated on SLIs and then applied to the original data.
+For tabular IDP blocks, the same conditional inference supports calibrated queries, harmonization, and counterfactual edits.
+We evaluate on multimodal MRI cohorts and multiview IDP datasets, comparing against strong linear multiview baselines, and report improvements in calibrated likelihoods, dependence structure, imputation accuracy, and downstream predictive transfer.
+We release open-source implementations and illustrate how latent alignment enables general-purpose reasoning and editing across heterogeneous views within a single, exact, and interpretable model.